mcwhittemore/node-hooks/readme.md

 * --hook {GIT HOOK NAME}: this option overrides the hook-module's default-hook parameter.
 * -f, --force: installs a module from npm even if it doesn't meet the `hooks-module specification`.
 Requires the --hook option
 * --soft: don't add the module to the package.json
-* --global, -g: add module to all

 ### hooks remove {hook-module} [options]

-Removes a `hook-module` from the default hook.
+Removes a `hook-module` from the default hooks.

 #### Options

 * --hook <GIT HOOK NAME>: remove module from specified git hook.
 * --all-hooks: remove the module from all git hooks
 * --hard: Also removes the module from the project's devDependencies parameter.
-* --global, -g: remove from the global context

 ### hooks run <git-hook>